Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Recovery operator and basis assignment on the single plaquette

 \subsection{Recovery operator construction}

-The gauge cooling recovery operator $R_{J,M}$ maps the subspace $\mathcal{W}_M^J$ back to $\mathcal{W}_0^0$ at each vertex.
-For the single-plaquette geometry where $\mu_0 = 1$ within each edge-spin block, the recovery is uniquely determined up to a phase: it maps the single basis vector in $\mathcal{W}_M^J$ (for a given edge-spin assignment) to the single singlet state in $\mathcal{W}_0^0$.
+The gauge cooling recovery operator $R_{J, M}$ maps the subspace $\mathcal{W}_M^J$ back to $\mathcal{W}_0^0$ at each vertex.
+For the single-plaquette geometry, where $\mu_0 = 1$ within each edge-spin block, the recovery is uniquely determined up to a phase; it maps the single basis vector in $\mathcal{W}_M^J$, for a given edge-spin assignment, to the single singlet state in $\mathcal{W}_0^0$.

 The construction proceeds as follows.
-Having obtained the CG basis by diagonalizing the Casimir and $G_z$ as described above, we organize the basis vectors by $J$ sector.
+Having obtained the CG basis by diagonalizing the Casimir and $G_z$, we organize the basis vectors by $J$ sector.
 Within each $J$ sector, the $M$ values range from $-J$ to $J$, and we need the basis vectors at different $M$ values to be consistently related by the gauge raising and lowering operators.
 This ensures that the recovery operator preserves the multiplicity structure.

-Starting from the lowest-weight states ($M = -J$) within each $J$ sector, we apply the raising operator $G_+ = G_x + iG_y$ to generate all higher-$M$ states:
+Starting from the lowest-weight states $M = -J$ within each $J$ sector, we apply the raising operator $G_+ = G_x + i G_y$ to generate all higher-$M$ states,

 where $\alpha$ labels the multiplicity.
-This produces a consistently labeled basis $\{|J, M, \alpha\rangle\}$ in which states at different $M$ with the same $\alpha$ are related by the standard angular momentum algebra.
+This produces a consistently labeled basis $\{\ket{J, M, \alpha}\}$ in which states at different $M$ with the same $\alpha$ are related by the standard angular momentum algebra.
 The Kraus operators for the gauge cooling channel then take the form~\eqref{eq:kraus_gc} with the same multiplicity indexing.